 Salmon is ready when it flakes easily and is slightly opaque in the center.
 Once you’ve overcooked fish, you can’t really save it.
 It’s best to err on the side of undercooked.
 You can always put it back in the oven.

-Cucumber Mango Salsa might sound strange but it’s a light, refreshing topping that makes the most of those green, oblong beauties.
+Cucumber Mango Salsa is a light, refreshing topping that makes the most of those green, oblong beauties.

 For this recipe, I combined the sweetness of mango and a little kick from jalapenos.
 It’s easy to assemble.
 If you don’t have mangos laying around, feel free to use peaches instead.
 This salsa is absolutely delicious with peaches.
 The key is to dice the fruit vegetables small – think of the size of a pencil eraser.